udacity/Planning-for-High-Availability-and-Incident-Response/project/README.md

 12. Install Postman from [here](https://www.postman.com/downloads/).
 See additional instructions for [importing the collection, and enviroment files](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-postman-data)

 13. Open Postman and load the files `SRE-Project-postman-collection.json` and `SRE-Project.postman_environment.json`
-    1. At the top level of the project in Postman, create the `public-ip`, `username` and `email` variable in the Postman file with the public IP you gathered from above and click Save.
-You can choose whatever you like for the username and email.
+    1. At the top level of the project in Postman, create the `public-ip`, `email` and `token` variable in the Postman file with the public IP you gathered from above and click Save.
+You can choose whatever you like for the email and see the next step for the token.

-    2. Run the `Initialize the Database` and `Register a User` tasks in Postmane.
+    2. Run the `Initialize the Database` and `Register a User` tasks in Postman by clicking the "Send" button on top.
 In the register tasks, you will output a token.
-Make note of this token.
+Use this token to create a token variable.

     3. Edit the `Create Event` task and under the Authorization tab put in the token from above under the Token field.
 Click SAVE!
 Do the same for the `Get all events` and `Get Event by Id` tasks.
 Click SAVE!